AdobeDocs/uxp-photoshop/src/pages/code_samples/javascript_samples/index.md

 The simplest of all plugin patterns in terms of UI.
 A "headless" plugin is one that has no user interface.
 When the user selects the plugin from Photoshop's Plugins menu, the plugin runs silently.

 Why would you want to do this?
 If your plugin only does one thing, and has no options or user-entered parameters, you could create it without any UI.
-The only time you would need a UI would be if the plugin failed in some way, at which point you should display a dialog describing the failure.
+The only time you would need a UI would be if the plugin failed in some way, at which point you should display a message describing the failure.

 This example shows how to get the layer names of the current document and write them to a file.
 No user interaction is involved.

-## Hello, World Dialog
+## Hello, World Alert

-In the spirit of the gold standard for trivial examples since the publication of *The C Programming Language* book in 1978 (and [earlier](https://www.thesoftwareguild.com/blog/the-history-of-hello-world/)), this plugin example does nothing but display a dialog box.
+In the spirit of the gold standard for trivial examples since the publication of *The C Programming Language* book in 1978 (and [earlier](https://www.thesoftwareguild.com/blog/the-history-of-hello-world/)), this plugin example does nothing but display a Photoshop alert.
 But it gives you the idea of the structure of simple plugins that use only pure JavaScript (no HTML or CSS).

 ## Hello, World Panel